iangreenleaf/blog_house/_drafts/how-to-plan-a-garden-part-one.md

 I knew I wanted to go much bigger with my ambitions, but I didn't have any experience in landscape design.

 Our yard is quite big for the inner city.
-It's a full double lot (just under a quarter acre) and our house has a fairly small footprint, so there's a lot left over.
+It's a full double lot (just under a quarter acre) and our house has a fairly small footprint, so there's plenty of space left over.
 Other than a couple huge trees, the yard was entirely turfgrass when we moved in, and I knew I wanted to kill most of that.
 This meant that I had a blank slate to work with, and while great in a lot of ways, that also meant that I didn't have anything to guide my decisions or limit my options.